-Children will be introduced to the Maths Makes Sense, a programme which works towards developing numeracy skills for all children through a variety of songs and interactive activities.
+Children will continue to develop numeracy skills through a variety of songs and interactive activities, using the Numicon program.
 These will be focused around number writing, calculating, counting, measure and shape with a main focus each week.
 Days, weeks and months will be consolidated and counting is an ongoing focus.
 Asking your child what the day is today or tomorrow will help to reinforce this.
-We will also be working on number recognition, writing numbers 1-10, counting in sets of 5's and 10's and estimating.
+We will also be working on number recognition, writing numbers 1-20, counting in sets of 2s, 5s and 10s, as well as estimating.
 This can be reinforced at home in a variety of ways e.g. by counting cutlery on the table, their toys, steps, sweets or the number of cars you pass on the way to school.